 Key Points:

-- Used for acquaintance with people or recognition of objects/places
+- Used for people (acquaintances) or recognizing specific items (characters/roads).

 In Context: